Trump’s tax returns released after long fight with Congress

-Their release follows a party-line vote in the House Ways and Means Committee last week to make the returns public.
-Committee Democrats argued that transparency and the rule of law were at stake, while Republicans countered that the release would set a dangerous precedent with regard to the loss of privacy protections.

-Trump had refused to release his returns when he ran for president and had waged a legal battle to keep them secret while he was in the White House.
-But the Supreme Court ruled last month that he had to turn them over to the tax-writing Ways and Means Committee.
+The returns show how Trump used tax law to minimize his liability.

+For 2020, more than 150 of Trump’s business entities listed negative qualified business income, which the IRS defines as “the net amount of qualified items of income, gain, deduction and loss from any qualified trade or business.”
+In total for that tax year, combined with nearly $9 million in carryforward loss from previous years, Trump’s qualified losses amounted to more than $58 million for the final year of his term in office.

-The release, just days before Trump’s fellow Republicans retake control of the House from the Democrats, raises the potential of new revelations about Trump’s finances, which have been shrouded in mystery and intrigue since his days as an up-and-coming Manhattan real estate developer in the 1980s.
-The returns could take on added significance now that Trump has launched a campaign for the White House in 2024.
+Aspects of Trump’s finances had been shrouded in mystery and intrigue since his days as an up-and-coming Manhattan real estate developer in the 1980s.

-They are likely to offer the clearest picture yet of his finances during his time in office.

 Trump, known for building skyscrapers and hosting a reality TV show before winning the White House, did give some limited details about his holdings and income on mandatory disclosure forms.
 He has promoted his wealth in the annual financial statements he provides to banks to secure loans and to financial magazines to justify his place on rankings of the world’s billionaires.